tjizep/rabbit/README.txt

 iterator * operator does not return a normal std::pair<K,V> its rather a std::pair<proxy<K>,proxy<V>>. which may make certain type inferences impossible.

+If a rehash takes place during iteration (because of inserts durubg iteration) the iterator becomes invalid.
+Best is to rehash to aproximate future size before starting iteration which will cause inserts.
+Erases and updates are stable.

 Algorithm Descriprion
 ---------------------